viktornar/water-quality/README.md

 ./op.sh spark=submit-producer
 ```

-In **data/work** I have added already compiled application so no need to rwcompile it, but in case if you need to create a new jar:
+In **data/work** I have added already compiled application so no need to recompile it, but in case if you need to create a new jar:

 ```shell
 sbt clean package